Vegan Couple Who Fed Toddler Only Raw Fruit And Vegetables Charged With Murder After He Starved To Death

 Those who worked on the case said it was disturbing to see the condition of the toddler and his older siblings.
 The couple also had a 3-year-old, 5-year-old, and 11-year-old.

 “The evidence and crime scene in this case are gut-wrenching.
-These are images as a mother and State Attorney I will not be able to forget,” Fox said.
+These are images as a mother and State Attorney I will not be able to forget,” Fox said, via The Associated Press.

 Medical examiners noted that the deceased boy had signs of prolonged malnutrition, including dehydration and micro steatosis of the liver, a buildup of fat on the liver that is a result of long-term malnutrition.
 The boy also had swollen hands, feet, and lower legs.